PO-YE-2978/Hello-world/README.md

 python code

-This is the first time that I use GitHub,and I hope I can adapt to this app soon.
+Now is a great time to start coding!